rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

     3 packets transmitted, 3 received, 0% packet loss, time 2003ms
     rtt min/avg/max/mdev = 1.774/139.643/413.297/193.504 ms

-### Install the drbd8-utils and linux-image-extra-virtual packages
+#### Install the drbd8-utils and linux-image-extra-virtual packages

-Install the following packages on both servers
+Install the following packages on both servers:

     # apt-get install drbd8-utils linux-image-extra-virtual -y && reboot

-We reboot again because -extra-virtual gives us a new kernel - it's required to have drbd.ko unless you want to build from source
+We reboot again because `-extra-virtual` gives us a new kernel - it's required to have drbd.ko unless you want to build from source

-### Make a single 1GB partition on the CBS device (XVDB for server drbd0, XVDF for server drbd1)
+#### Make a single 1GB partition on the CBS device (XVDB for server drbd0, XVDF for server drbd1)

 On both servers, make a single 1GB partition on the CBS device - we do this because we're impatient and don't want to wait too long for the initial sync - you'll probably want a bigger replicated disk than 1GB, but for testing, this will do

     # fdisk /dev/xvdb

     Command (m for help): p

     Disk /dev/xvdb: 107.4 GB, 107374182400 bytes
     255 heads, 63 sectors/track, 13054 cylinders, total 209715200 sectors
     Units = sectors of 1 * 512 = 512 bytes
     Sector size (logical/physical): 512 bytes / 512 bytes
     I/O size (minimum/optimal): 512 bytes / 512 bytes
     Disk identifier: 0x000deb40

         Device Boot      Start         End      Blocks   Id  System

     Make a new partition: `Command (m for help): n`

     Partition type:
        p   primary (0 primary, 0 extended, 4 free)
        e   extended

 It is a primary partition: `Select (default p): p`

 Select the defaults:

     Partition number (1-4, default 1):
     Using default value 1
     First sector (2048-209715199, default 2048):
     Using default value 2048

 Make it 1GB: `Last sector, +sectors or +size{K,M,G} (2048-209715199, default 209715199): +1GB`

 You should have the following partition set up now:

     Command (m for help): p

     Disk /dev/xvdb: 107.4 GB, 107374182400 bytes
     255 heads, 63 sectors/track, 13054 cylinders, total 209715200 sectors
     Units = sectors of 1 * 512 = 512 bytes
     Sector size (logical/physical): 512 bytes / 512 bytes
     I/O size (minimum/optimal): 512 bytes / 512 bytes
     Disk identifier: 0x000deb40

         Device Boot      Start         End      Blocks   Id  System /dev/xvdb1            2048   209715199   104856576   83  Linux

 Write the config: `Command (m for help): w`

     The partition table has been altered!

     Calling ioctl() to re-read partition table.
     Syncing disks.

-### Edit /etc/hosts for the private network
+#### Edit /etc/hosts for the private network

 Put whatever ip addresses you were given for your nodes in both of the server's `/etc/hosts`.
 This is good form an can save you in the event of a DNS outage.